Murmur (album): Artwork and packaging

 The train trestle from the cover became a tourist destination, even in its dilapidated state, resulting in a replica being built after the original's demolition.

 The front cover features an image of a large quantity of the noxious weed kudzu, which grows so rapidly that it overtakes the landscape and kills other plants by completely shading them.
 The trestle featured on the back cover of the original vinyl LP release, originally part of the Georgia Railroad line into downtown Athens, became a local landmark.
 Plans to demolish the trestle, now commonly referred to as the "Murmur Trestle", were met with public outcry.
 On October 2, 2000, the Athens-Clarke County Mayor and Commission voted to save the trestle.
 In 2012, the local government said it cannot afford to keep it and declared in 2016 that it would likely come down.
 Later that year, the Athens-Clarke County Commission suggested that a trail tax could fund its existence.
 The Murmur Trestle was approved for demolition in 2019, and work began in 2020 to destroy it.
-The replacement bridge, part of the Firefly Trail, is composed of three sections: a replica of the original wooden trestle design and two sections of new weathered steel arches.
+The replacement bridge, part of the Firefly Trail (itself a component of the Georgie Hi–Lo Trail), is composed of three sections: a replica of the original wooden trestle design and two sections of new weathered steel arches.
 The bridge was opened to the public in April 2023.

 Copies of the initial tape edition (catalogue number CS 70604) list a cover of "There She Goes Again" by the Velvet Underground as the final track, but it is not present.
 This mistake was fixed with subsequent printings.
 The track was rumored to be intended for Murmur, but removed so that all the tracks would be original and the group would not have to take a royalty cut.
 The band later distanced itself from this rumor.
 The cover was included as a B-side to the I.R.S. issue of "Radio Free Europe" instead.